Martinsos/retry-retry/README.md

 In order to run your function many times, you just pass it to `retry` and then have it signal that it succeeded / wants to try again / is giving up.
 You can also pass additional options to `retry` for finer control of how retrying is done.

+You function "signals" success by resolving the returned promise (under one condition, read on).

+It "signals" final failure (or "giving up") by rejecting the returned promise.

+Finally, your function signals neither success nor failure but wish to try again by calling callback that it receives as a first paramater ('_retry' in examples) at least once before resolving the returned promise (Yes, this is the condition mentioned before!
+You must not call `_retry()` if you wish to signal success, obviously).
+In that case, it will be retried.
+Please note that calling `_retry()` does not affect execution of your function - it merely raises the `retry-retry`'s internal flag that will be checked upon resolved promise to decide if it was success or signal for another try.

 That is it!
 Check examples below and API for more details.